genudine/ess-demux/README.md

 The specific flow is as follows:

 1. If https://push.nanite-systems.net/ is up, the client websocket is wired to that.
-2. Else, connect to https://push.planetside2.com/ based on `?environment={}`, and the client websocket is wired to either 1 or 3 of those.
+2. Else, connect to https://push.planetside2.com/ and multiplex the 3 environments.

-   - If environment = `all`, it will connect 3 times to `pc`, `ps4us`, and `ps4eu`.
-   - Else, connect to specified environment.
-   - Also, try reconnecting to the main socket every minute.

-3. If that fails, the client websocket will never respond.
+3. If that fails, the client websocket will fail, and you should attempt to reconnect.

+This service is designed to run as a sidecar, not a public service, and opening it to the public is at your own risk.

 ## Why would you want this?